jlguenego/angular-tools/README.md

 - `getAuthConfig()`: get the user authorization config from the back-end.
 - `canGoToPath(path: string): Observable<boolean>`: indicates if the connected user can go the specified route path.
-- `can(privilege: string): Observable<boolean>`: indicates if the connected user has the given privilege.
+- `can(privilege: string): Observable<boolean>`: indicates if the connected user has the given _privilege_.

+A **privilege** is just a string, that the developer can configure on the back-end side, in the authorization config object in order to specify what the user can do or cannot do with the front-end.
+The developer can disable/enable button, hide/show text, etc. according a privilege.

 ### OAuth2

+The OAuth2 service allows to connect a user with the OAUTH2 protocol and a given identity provider (like Github, Google, Facebook, Twitter, Microsoft Azure AD, etc.)

+It just gives what the front-end needs: the url config for the "Connect with ..." button/link.
+The rest is done by the back-end.
+The method is the following:

+- `getAuthorizeUrl(provider: string): string`: for a given provider (GITHUB, etc.), return the url that the connect button needs.
+- `config$` is a BehaviorSubject that show the full configuration for all providers.
+If you need the provider list, look at this object.

 # Module OfflineStorage